GabeScott/standard-works-vault/General Conference/1974 October - The Savior’s Program for the Care of the Aged.md

 Life can be so full and rich for our beloved senior Saints with snowy crowns.
 We love you and care for you.
 You make life so rich and meaningful for us.
 We pledge to be what we should be in our relationship to you.
 In James we read:

-“Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction.”
-(James 1:27.)
+“Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction.” ([[James 1.27|James 1:27]].)

-“To visit the fatherless and widows in their affliction.”
-It is my prayer that we may be filled with pure love of Christ toward our beloved senior Saints.
+*“To visit the fatherless and widows in their affliction.”* It is my prayer that we may be filled with pure love of Christ toward our beloved senior Saints.
 This is his church.
 I believe if he were here he would spend much time with them.
 May we follow in his footsteps.
 In the name of Jesus Christ.
 Amen.